Tracy Murray: Back with the Trail Blazers

-After playing one season at the Staples Center for the Los Angeles Lakers he signed with the Portland Trail Blazers on September 15, 2003 and played his last 7 games of his NBA career with the same team for whom he played the first game of his NBA career.
+After playing one season at the Staples Center for the Los Angeles Lakers he signed with the Portland Trail Blazers on September 15, 2003, and played his last 7 games of his NBA career with the same team for whom he played the first game of his NBA career.

 In those 7 NBA contests Murray averaged in 5.0 MPG, 0.1 APG, 1.1 PPG and 0.7 RPG.

-Then on October 4, 2004 he signed as a free agent with the New York Knicks, where he hoped he could continue playing in the National Basketball Association.
-However, on October 27, 2004 he was waived by New York and has not seen game action in the NBA since.
+Then on October 4, 2004, he signed as a free agent with the New York Knicks, where he hoped he could continue playing in the National Basketball Association.
+However, on October 27, 2004, he was waived by New York and has not seen game action in the NBA since.

 Panathinaikos Athens, P.A.O.K., Élan Chalon

 In 2004, he signed with former European Champions Panathinaikos.
 He played there for one season and then he was transferred to P.A.O.K.
 BC where he played for another year.
 He left P.A.O.K. in January 2006.
 He retired from the NBA in 2004, proceeding to play the 2004–05 season in Greece with Panathinaikos.
 Then he played the following season with P.A.O.K. also of Greece.
 Played one more year in Élan Chalon in Chalon-sur-Saône, France.
-He also ran a basketball camp at Glendora High School for 15 years.
-He now assists his brother Cameron with his Prodigy Athletic Institute Program teaching and coaching young men and women to be student-athletes.

 The year 2006–07 was his final season of professional basketball.
 "I have a (22-month-old) son of my own and it's time to concentrate on him and my family", said Murray.
 "For the last 14 years, I haven't been able to spend time with them.
 My parents spend the whole year preparing for one week ...Fourteen years is a long time; it was a good run.
 We all sat down and talked about it and decided this was the last year.
 It takes a lot out of me.
 None of us are getting any younger.
 It's time to do some family stuff."